 A wide stretch of land that is eternally beautiful and filled with more history than you could imagine, the Cotswolds are quite a sight to behold.

-The English Cotswolds (as they are occasionally known) is an Area of Outstanding Natural Beauty that covers five English counties, stretching from Warwickshire in the north, down to Gloucestershire and Wiltshire in the south.
+The English Cotswolds (as they are occasionally known) is an Area of Outstanding Natural Beauty that covers six English counties, stretching from Warwickshire in the north, down to Gloucestershire, Wiltshire and parts of Somerset in the south.

 The eastern reaches encompass parts of Oxfordshire, from Blenheim Palace and Woodstock, and to the west it includes parts of Worcestershire as well as the aforementioned Gloucestershire.

 However, there are some hills in Queensland, Australia that also carry the name, so perhaps the distinction is needed, to avoid confusion (hands up if that’s the first time you’ve ever heard of the Queensland Cotswolds?).

 You won’t find your typical suburbs here, as each hillside town or village is steeped in history, tradition and localised pride.
 Take Bibury for an example.